OAuth-Apis/apis/README.md

 After this you can add your own ResourceServer and Client instances.
 See the tooltip's in the insert/ edit forms for more information about the attributes of Resource Servers and Clients.

 ### Component overview

+The following diagram shows all components and how they play together.

 ![Deployment overview](https://raw.github.com/oharsta/apis/master/apis-images/apis_deployment_diagram.png)